Benjamin-Lee/viroiddb/content/pages/about.md

 If that doesn't convince you, let us ask **you** a question: Do you like McDonalds' french fries?

 ![image](https://user-images.githubusercontent.com/41674327/123809317-2ccd2e80-d8fa-11eb-9ae4-47765b1bef29.png)
- Well, even if adible, one of the earliest known viroids can shatter the American dream of a nice, salty, deep fried french fry:
+ Well, even if edible, one of the earliest known viroids can shatter the American dream of a nice, salty, deep fried french fry:
  ![image](https://www.daera-ni.gov.uk/sites/default/files/styles/inline-expandable/public/images/daera/PSTVd%20photo.1.jpg?itok=dmmWZovB)
  Healthy potato tuber (left), and spindle shaped tubers (right) that have been affected by PSTVd. © Dr. J. W. Roenhorst NPPO-NL